ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Workgroup**

-A workgroup is defined through a set of authorized users of a BPI, referred to as BPI Subjects in this document, one or more security policies, a well-defined administrator role and its association with one or more worksteps through a workflow to achieve system of record synchronization of the workgroup participants.
+A workgroup is a set of Parties, also referred to as BPI Subjects, who are the authorized users of a BPI.
+The Parties use Workflows to synchronize their systems of record through one or more worksteps in the workflow.

 **Workstep:**

 A workstep is characterized by input, the deterministic application of a set of logic rules and data to that input, and the generation of a verifiably deterministic and verifiably correct output.
+A set of Worksteps used to synchronise the outcomes in two or more systems of record within a Workgroup is called a Workflow.

 ## 1.3 Typographical Conventions